Hello Fellow Mothers of Beautiful Children Who Happen to Have CVI,

 Finding stories from other mothers in the middle of the night when you feel as though you are the only person carrying the weight of your child’s world on your shoulders may be a source of comfort.

-It’s equal opportunity comfort as it works for middle of the day, afternoon, and evening worrying as well.
+It’s equal opportunity comfort as well because it also works for middle of the day, afternoon, and evening worrying.

 AND, I think we all know that if there was a marathon for hypervigilance and worry, a special needs mom would win it hands down.